rymacivorkuy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 1. What is CSS and what is it used for?
   **Cascading Style Sheets, and it is used for styling HTML to give it color, a layout, and every other design-related feature.**
 2. What is the CSS box model?
-  **A graphic representing the spacing between the actual content, the padding, the border, and the margin.**
+  **A guideline representing the size of the actual content, padding, border, and margin.**
 3. What's the difference between margin and padding?
-  **Padding is the space between the content and the border, and margin is the space between the border and the outside of the box.**
+  **Padding is the space between the content and the border, and the margin is the space between the border and other content on the page.**

 ### Exercises